Los Angeles International Airport: Freeways and roads

 LAX's terminals are immediately west of the interchange between Century Boulevard and Sepulveda Boulevard (State Route 1).
 Interstate 405 can be reached to the east via Century Boulevard.
 Interstate 105 is to the south via Sepulveda Boulevard, through the Airport Tunnel that crosses under the airport runways.

 Taxis, ride-share and private shuttles

 Arriving passengers take a shuttle or walk to the LAXit waiting area east of Terminal 1 for taxi or ride-share pickups.
 Taxi services are operated by nine city-authorized taxi companies and regulated by Authorized Taxicab Supervision Inc. (ATS).
 ATS queues up taxis at the LAXit waiting area.
+LAX imposes a commercial access fee.
 A number of private shuttle companies also offer limousine and bus services to LAX.

-Walk in from nearby areas

-Unlike many major airports of comparable size, it is easy to walk onto the land side LAX grounds from the abutting neighborhoods including Westchester and the Lennox area of Inglewood.
-There are several hotels, notably the Hyatt Regency LAX, restaurants and other support services on Sepulveda Blvd that are short walk from the terminals, and adequate sidewalks are provided to allow pedestrians with luggage to easily walk to/from the terminals to the neighborhood.